sleepycat/fp4/api/README.md

 ### Using Javascript

 The selection of JavaScript as the implementation language serves a few purposes:
 * Smaller team size: [Once considered mythical](https://frontendmasters.com/guides/front-end-handbook/2017/practice/myth.html#:~:text=given%20that%20JavaScript%20has%20infiltrated%20all%20layers%20of%20a%20technology%20stack%20(e.g.%20React%2C%20node.js%2C%20express%2C%20couchDB%2C%20gulp.js%20etc...)%20finding%20a%20full%2Dstack%20JS%20developer%20who%20can%20code%20the%20front%2Dend%20and%20back%2Dend%20is%20becoming%20less%20mythical.%20Typically%2C%20these%20full%20stack%20developers%20only%20deal%20with%20JavaScript.), full stack development is achievable wherever you can use a single language for both frontend and backend.
-This allows for smaller, more agile teams.
+This allows for smaller, more agile teams; important for making the product team model viable.
 * Lower risk: The use of memory safe languages represents a [significant risk reduction](https://www.memorysafety.org/docs/memory-safety/#how-common-are-memory-safety-vulnerabilities), and even among memory safe languages [JavaScript compares favourably](https://securityflawheatmap.veracode.com/p/1).
 * Modern security features: New JavaScript runtimes are pioneering new security features.
 This API is built with [Deno](https://deno.com/), which [sandboxes code by default](https://deno.com/blog/deno-protects-npm-exploits#secure-by-default) to protect against supply-chain attacks and other hacks.
 These security features are not yet built into other languages.